 As part of the Finance ClimAct project, 2DII’s retail investing work has received funding in part from the European Union’s LIFE program under grant agreement LIFE18IPC/FR/000010 A.F.F.A.P.

 The KR Foundation supports 2DII’s regulatory engagement work.

-2DII’s work in Greece and the Czech Republic is part of the European Climate Initiative (EUKI) of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+2DII’s work in Greece and the Czech Republic is part of the European Climate Initiative (EUKI) of the German Federal Ministry for Economic Affairs and Climate Action (BMWK).

 Level the playing field for energy efficient investments, a project with Better Finance, is funded by the EU’s Horizon 2020 research and innovation program under Grant Agreement N°834345.

 The Elicit Sustainability Investment Preferences (ESIP) project aims to help financial advisors and intermediaries better respond to consumers’ sustainable investing preferences, using behavioral science field experiments, surveys, and more.
 It is funded by EIT Climate-KIC.